unicode-org/message-format-wg/spec/formatting.md

 When a _message_ is formatted, _placeholders_ are replaced with their formatted representation.
-When UBA is applied to the text of a formatted _message_ (including its formatted parts) there can be unexpected or undesirable
+When the Unicode Bidirectional Algorithm is applied to the text of a formatted _message_ (including its formatted parts) there can be unexpected or undesirable
 <a href="https://www.w3.org/TR/i18n-glossary/#dfn-spillover-effects">spillover effects</a>.
 Applying <a href="https://www.w3.org/TR/i18n-glossary/#dfn-bidi-isolation">bidi isolation</a>